lstellway/lstellway/README.md

 ### About Me

-Software engineer who is a team player, striving to grow myself and those around me.
-I have experience with teams from various industries including healthcare, automotive finance and retail.
-I am well-versed with mobile and web application development, backend services + API&rsquo;s, infrastructure, container orchestration and automation.
-I&rsquo;m not afraid of a challenge and enjoy tailoring technology to work for people.
+Software engineer with an emphasis on reliability and usability.

+Experienced with teams from industries in healthcare, automotive finance and retail.

+I aim for my work to be intuitive for end-users and easily adopted by other software developers.

 _Note:_<br />
 _I work on many private projects on a self-hosted [Gitea](https://about.gitea.com) instance_<br />